stefanm96/website/README.md

 # SMI Consulting Website
-### A static website for smiconsulting.de made with gatsby
+### A static website for stefan-michel.com made with gatsby